Skip to content

 A

-Due mainly to foveal hypoplasia, corrected visual acuity is often around 0.1 to 0.2.
+Due primarily to foveal hypoplasia, corrected visual acuity is often around 0.1 to 0.2 (20/200 to 20/100).
 Visual prognosis is particularly poor when macular hypoplasia is present.
 Refractive correction and low vision care from infancy are important for visual development.

-PAX6 is expressed not only in ocular tissues but also in the central nervous system, pancreatic islets of Langerhans, and olfactory epithelium, so the following extraocular complications may be observed 8).
+PAX6 is expressed not only in ocular tissues but also in the central nervous system, pancreatic islets of Langerhans, and olfactory epithelium, so the following extraocular complications may occur 8).

-• Central nervous system abnormalities: Pineal gland agenesis 30%, severe brain malformation 10%
+• Central nervous system abnormalities: Pineal gland absence 30%, severe brain malformation 10%

-• Corpus callosum agenesis, epilepsy, anosmia, glucose intolerance: Reflects the multi-organ expression of PAX6
+• Corpus callosum agenesis, epilepsy, anosmia, glucose intolerance: Reflect the multi-organ expression of PAX6

 • Systemic complications of WAGR syndrome: dental anomalies 35%, musculoskeletal abnormalities 13%, hyposmia 5%, diabetes 7%, etc.8)

-Important factors determining visual function are glaucoma, macular hypoplasia, nystagmus, keratopathy, cataract, and iris hypoplasia.
-Since visual field and visual acuity impairment due to glaucoma is irreversible, intraocular pressure management is the most important aspect of follow-up.8)
+Key factors determining visual function are glaucoma, macular hypoplasia, nystagmus, keratopathy, cataract, and iris hypoplasia.
+Since visual field and acuity loss due to glaucoma are irreversible, intraocular pressure management is the most important aspect of follow-up8).

-The PAX6 gene is a master control gene for eye formation and plays an important role in the development of the eye, neural tube, olfactory bulb, and pancreas.
-Two copies of PAX6 are required for normal eye development, and loss of function of just one copy leads to aniridia.1)
+The PAX6 gene is a master control gene for eye formation and plays important roles in the development of the eye, neural tube, olfactory bulb, and pancreas.
+Two copies of PAX6 are required for normal eye development, and loss of function of just one copy leads to aniridia1).

 Pathologically, smooth muscle is absent except at the iris root, and there is developmental abnormality of the angle.
-Functional abnormalities of corneal epithelial stem cells are observed, leading to abnormalities in the epithelium and Bowman’s membrane, and formation of a vascular-rich pannus.
+Functional abnormalities of corneal epithelial stem cells lead to abnormalities in the epithelium and Bowman’s layer, with formation of a vascularized pannus.

 The breakdown of PAX6 mutations causing the aniridia phenotype is shown below.